marijnh/Eloquent-JavaScript/19_paint.md

 {{index "reduce method", "map method", [whitespace, "in HTML"], "syncState method"}}

 All controls are constructed and stored in `this.controls` so that they can be updated when the application state changes.
 The call to `reduce` introduces spaces between the controls' DOM elements.
-That way they don't look so pressed together.
+That way, they don't look so pressed together.

 {{index "select (HTML tag)", "change event", "ToolSelect class", "syncState method"}}